In this Salesforce Service Cloud Overview:

 From the way it is building its products, it is clear that Salesforce sees Service as an integral part of the business, and closely linked to Sales and Marketing.

 What this means is that you can use Salesforce as a tool to create a cultural shift making the whole organisation more customer-oriented, and thus working more in unison, as opposed to: in departmental silos.

 While the benefits and the customer benefits realise in figures and numbers are already impressive, Salesforce also constantly upgrades its service cloud platform.
 In fact, what sets Salesforce apart that it upgrades its software 3x a year.
 These upgrades are made in response to customer and consultants requests, who can vote for suggested product improvements.

-Let us help you implement Service Cloud with success
+Let us help you implement Service Cloud successfully

-Our CloudAnalysts’ Salesforce Service Cloud overview is an indication of our thoroughness and support we give to prospects and clients.
-It’s free.
-It’s comprehensive.
-And it shows we know our Salesforce and can translate it into simple English so that everyone in the organisation can get behind this.
+Our CloudAnalysts’ Salesforce Service Cloud overview is an indication of our thoroughness and the support we give to our clients.
+It’s given as a courtesy; it’s very useful, comprehensive and up-to-date.
+It shows our Salesforce expertises and how we translate technical features into simple business imperatives that everyone in your organisation can get behind.

-- We work with your internal stakeholders, fleshing out a future business vision, followed by a comprehensive set of business requirements.
+- BUSINESS – We work with your internal stakeholders, fleshing out the business vision, followed by a comprehensive set of business requirements.

 - Together with stakeholders, we create an implementation roadmap for facilitating business process improvements, training staff, and change management.